Sammaye/mongoglue/README.md

 - If you only need database fields (no virtual attributes) you can use either `getDocument()` or `getRawDocument()`.
 The difference between the two being that `getRawDocument` returns any subdocuments etc stripped of their `\mongoglue\Document` class whereas `getDocument()` does not.
 - If you need all attributes you can use `getAttributes()`.
-This function will currently run a `getDocument()` and then merge those results with the virtual attributes to return a result
+This function currently runs `getDocument()` and then merge those results with the virtual attributes to return a result

 ### Saving